 Foliage: The small, lance-shaped leaves are almost hidden by the blossoms.
 Leaf color ranges from medium green to very deep green.
 Some varieties have bronzed edges.

 Pests: Lobelia is susceptible to red spider mite infestation, which causes leaves to change colors and fall.
 Prevention is the best approach.
 Frequent misting with cold water will keep red spider mites from setting up shop.
 Add a few drops of horticultural Neem oil insecticide to the water for greater effect.

 Problems: If allowed to become too dry, plants may stop flowering during the summer months.
 If this happens, a good pruning followed by a deep watering should remedy the situations.
 Be sure to keep soil evenly moist going forward to prevent further problems.
 Covering the surface of the soil with a couple of inches of organic mulch helps keep moisture in.

-Miscellaneous: Lobelia plants are rabbit and deer resistant with very attractive flowers hummingbirds and butterflies love.
+Miscellaneous: Lobelia plants are rabbit and deer resistant (annuals) with very attractive flowers hummingbirds and butterflies love.